Raf al-Yadayn: Maliki school

 The Malikis are divided in following the practice of Raf' al-Yadayn.
 Some consider the additional instances non-obligatory and not emphasized in practice while some argued that it is a Sunnah and one must practice it in Salah.
 Malik ibn Anas, in his hadith collection Muwatta Imam Malik, narrated that "the Messenger of Allah, may Allah bless him and grant him peace, used to raise his hands to the level of his shoulders when he began the prayer and when he raised his head from the ruku he raised them in the same way."

 Raf' al-Yadayn also appears in Muhammad al-Bukhari's Sahih al-Bukhari: "Narrated Salim bin `Abdullah: My father said, 'Allah's Messenger (ﷺ) used to raise both his hands up to the level of his shoulders when opening the prayer; and on saying the Takbir for bowing.
 And on raising his head from bowing he used to do the same and then say "Sami`a l-lahu liman hamidah, Rabbana wa laka l-hamd."
 And he did not do that (i.e. raising his hands) in prostrations'".
 The chain of this hadith contains Nafi Mawla Ibn Umar, Abd Allah ibn Umar ibn al-Khattab, Malik ibn Anas and Ibn Shihab az-Zuhri.

 Hanbali school

 The Hanbalis, like the Shafi'is, emphasize performing Raf' al-Yadayn at all prescribed points.
 They rely on Hadiths such as the one narrated by Abdullah ibn Umar, recorded in Sahih al-Bukhari (Hadith 739).

+Ahl al-Hadith / Salafi view

+The Ahl al-Hadith (often associated in contemporary usage with the Salafi methodology) regard Rafʿ al-Yadayn as a continuous sunnah of Muhammad that was not abrogated.
+According to this view, raising the hands is prescribed at the following points in Salah: